MattHoldsworth/DownloadOrganizer/README.md

         		 System.out.println(newDirectory);
         		 System.out.println(destination);

-			    //If destination exists... move files
-		        if (!Files.exists(destination.toPath())) {
+			    //If destination does not exist... create new directory and move files if (!Files.exists(destination.toPath())) {
 		        	try {
 		        		Files.createDirectories(newDirectory.toPath());